Table of Contents

 Cărturești Carusel is a charming bookstore voted the 6th most beautiful in the world by Pan Macmillan.
 I now have a new bucket list goal: visiting them all!

 The recent influx of visitors to Cărturești Carusel means it’s not necessarily a Romanian hidden gem.
-But there’s no denying it’s a gorgeous location to add
+But there’s no denying it’s a gorgeous location to add your bucket list.

 For the ultimate me-time, wander the floors of Cărturești Carusel and dip into books on all range of topics.
 If you’re a photographer, you’re going to particularly like this elegant spot.